Skip to main content

 # Or: git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf && ~/.fzf/install

-Combine fzf with other tools for powerful workflows:
+Combine it with other tools for some genuinely powerful workflows:

 # Open a file in VS Code with fuzzy search